WaterLily-jl/ParametricBodies.jl/README.md

 1. A time-varying parametric curve
 2. A time-varying map

-and these methods can be used together.
-There are many examples of time varying mappings in the WaterLily repo and the video above, so we'll focus on option 1.
+and these methods can be used together, as demonstrated in the example folder.
+There are many examples of time varying mappings in the WaterLily repo and the video above, so we'll focus on time-varying curves here.

 If `curve` depends explicitly on `t`, this will automatically be reflected in the position and velocity of the body in a simulation.
 For example, a spinning circle is easily acheived using
 ```julia